readium/readium-lcp-server/README.md

 Note: It may be practical to put the authentication file in the configuration folder ("lcpconfig" in the samples below).

 `storage` section: parameters related to the storage of encrypted publications.
+- `mode` : optional.
+If value is "s3", `bucket` and `region` is required, otherwise `filesystem` is required.
 - `filesystem` section: parameters related to a file system storage.
+Only used if
   - `directory`: absolute path to the directory in which the encrypted publications are stored.
   This storage must be accessible from the Web via a simple URL, specified via the `license/publication` parameter.
+- `bucket`: optional/required if `mode` is "s3": value of the s3 bucket
+- `region`: optional/required if `mode` is "s3": value of the AWS region
+- `access_id`: optional/required if `mode` is "s3" and static aws credentials: value of the AWS AccessKeyID
+- `secret`: optional/required if `mode` is "s3" and static aws credentials: value of the AWS SecretAccessKey
+- `token`: optional/required if `mode` is "s3" and static aws credentials: value of the AWS SessionToken

 `certificate` section:	parameters related to the signature of licenses:
 - `cert`: the provider certificate file (.pem or .crt).
 It will be inserted in the licenses and used by clients for checking the signature.
 A test certificate is provided in the test/cert directory of the project (`cert-edrlab-test.pem`).